ashi114/SMIT-Web-batch-19/readme.txt

 --- First Assingment of CSS - Making a Table with 10 rows having different columns of same color
 --- CSS Chapter of Boxes
 --- Second Assingment of CSS - Making numbers from 2 to 10 using CSS with Boxes
+--- Third Assingment of CSS - Making Different Box Shadows in a same Box